jro31/jethro-codes/_articles/projects/meals-of-change.md

 So you generate the checksum for a file, and send it to S3 with the file.
 Amazon will then generate a checksum on their end, and only accept the file if they match.

-I find S3 documentation to usually be more confusing than helpful, but the first couple of paragraphs of [this blog](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) do a pretty good job of making this clearer.
+I find the S3 documentation to usually be more confusing than helpful, but the first couple of paragraphs of [this blog](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) do a pretty good job of making this clearer.

 The checksum that S3 expects, is the MD5 hash of the file, which can be generated with the [crypto-js](https://www.npmjs.com/package/crypto-js) package, so run: